jeff1evesque/machine-learning/README.md

 ## Installation

-To proceed with the installation for this project, users will need to decide whether to use the rancher ecosystem, or `docker-compose`.
+To proceed with the installation for this project, users will need to decide whether to use the rancher ecosystem, or use `docker-compose`.
 The former will likely be less reliable, since the corresponding install script, may not work nicely across different operating systems.
-In many cases this project may assume rancher as the primary method to deploy, run the application.
+Additionally, this project will assume rancher as the primary method to deploy, and run the application.
+So, when using the `docker-compose` alternate, keep track what the corresponding endpoints should be, as [discussed below](https://github.com/jeff1evesque/machine-learning/blob/master/README.md#execution).

 If users choose rancher, both docker and rancher must be installed.
 Installing docker must be done manually, to fulfill a set of [dependencies](https://jeff1evesque.github.io/machine-learning.docs/latest/html/installation/dependencies.html).